 Society for Human Resource Management (SHRM)—National and Roanoke Valley Chapters

-Josh Treece quoted in The Roanoke Times, “Some Roanoke-Area Employers Face Insurance Mandate”
+Quoted in “Some Roanoke-Area Employers Face Insurance Mandate”, The Roanoke Times

 Lawyer case results depend upon a variety of factors unique to each case.
 Case results do not guarantee or predict a similar result in any future case undertaken by the lawyer.